Electricity (Statistics) Regulations 1996

 Note

-These regulations are administered by the Ministry of Economic Development.
+These regulations are administered by the Ministry of Business, Innovation, and Employment.

 Pursuant to section 169 of the Electricity Act 1992, Her Excellency the Governor-General, acting by and with the advice and consent of the Executive Council, hereby makes the following regulations.